 Note that the majority of brewery options are located in the Las Vegas Arts District which is close to Fremont Street and accessible via the free Downtown Loop shuttle.
 Often overlooked by traditional tourists, beer snobs will certainly want to prioritize a visit!

 Craft Brews on the Strip

 Trustworthy Brewing: Located in the Grand Canal Shoppes at Venetian, Trustworthy brews a number of craft options that span the gambit from a pilsner to an oatmeal stout.

 In addition to beer brewed on-site, Trustworthy also serves cocktails for non-beer drinkers like a Classic Margarita, a Trustworthy Manhatten, and a Texas Mule.

 From a craft beer perspective, they brew 2 pilsners, 2 IPAs, an amber ale, and an oatmeal stout.

-Ellis Island: While located just off the Strip, Ellis is among the best craft breweries in Las Vegas.
-The casino and brewery are located a short 10 – 15 minute walk behind Bally’s.
+Ellis Island: While located just off the Strip, Ellis ranks as my favorite spot to grab a beer in Las Vegas.
+The casino is located a short 10 – 15 minute walk behind Horseshoe.

 Once there, you will have your pick of craft beer options that include a Light Beer, an Amber Ale, a Bavarian-style Weiss, a Brown Porter, and an IPA with Citra and Mosaic hops.